-Records of Production Comprehensive production records must be available for at least one year in electronic, graphic, or tabular form, recording performance parameters including but not limited to: Image: Complex Compl M4 Weekly egg production and egg masses; Numbers of mortalities (with reasons stated, if known); Numbers of cull birds (with reasons stated); Numbers of ill or injured birds (with reasons stated, if known); Feed intake and drinking water consumption; and Daily house temperature.
-O Yes O No O N/A /3 Check if appropriate: House recording sheets are used as source records.
-Farm Checklists Records must be available for at least one year for each house with the following information for all previous and current flocks on that site, including: total interior floor and tier area available, with usable area and nest area separated; Ma total exterior space available, including descriptions of any rotation schedules or temporary access restrictions; O Yes 10 M5 total number of birds placed on-site; O No O N/A /3 total numbers/ lengths and types of waterers and of feeders in the interior, and numbers and types of waterers used in the exterior; for the indoor house/ fixed shelter, target air quality parameters including ammonia; and for the indoor house/ fixed shelter, the lighting program and target light intensity.
+Records of Production M4 Comprehensive production records must be available for at least one year in electronic, graphic, or tabular form, recording performance parameters including but not limited to: Animal movement logs (dates for incoming and outgoing flocks); Weekly egg production and egg masses; Numbers of mortalities (with reasons stated, if known); Numbers of cull birds (with reasons stated); Numbers of ill or injured birds (with reasons stated, if known); Feed intake and drinking water consumption; and Daily house temperature.
+Check if appropriate: O Yes O No O N/A /3 House recording sheets are used as source records.
+Farm Checklists Records must be available for at least one year for each house with the following information for all previous and current flocks on that site, including: total interior floor and tier area available, with usable area and nest area separated; total exterior space available, including descriptions of any rotation 0.14 ME schedules or temporary access restrictions; O Yes 10 M5 total number of birds placed on-site; O No 73 total numbers/ lengths and types of waterers and of feeders in the interior, O N/A and numbers and types of waterers used in the exterior; for the indoor house/ fixed shelter, target air quality parameters including ammonia; and for the indoor house/ fixed shelter, the lighting program and target light intensity.

-M6 Standard Operating Procedures (SOPs) SOPs must be available in the main office in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
-Examples include but are not limited to: Workers must sign and date that they understand and have been provided copies of the sections of the SOPs that are relevant to their assigned duties; Twice daily inspections of flocks, facilities, and exterior spaces, and records to be kept by responsible personnel; Daily inspections of equipment (especially feed and water systems), routine maintenance and cleaning, and back-up protocols as well as records to be kept by the responsible personnel; Any additional procedures to maintain compliance with any applicable local, state, and federal regulations; Any biosecurity protocols (e.g. maintaining screens, checking rodent bait, etc.); For indoor housing, where applicable: Daily monitoring and recording of maximum and minimum house temperatures (unless automatically recorded); Daily monitoring of ventilation settings/ rates, any necessary adjustments (where applicable), and records of monthly ammonia readings; Description of lighting program, including quarterly readings of light intensity; Maintenance and testing of auxiliary power supply; Maintenance and testing of automatic ventilation systems.
+Standard Operating Procedures (SOPs) SOPs must be available in the main office in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
+Examples include but are not limited to: Workers must sign and date that they understand and have been provided copies of the sections of the SOPs that are relevant to their assigned duties; Twice daily inspections of flocks, facilities, and exterior spaces, and records M6 to be kept by responsible personnel; Daily inspections of equipment (especially feed and water systems), routine maintenance and cleaning, and back-up protocols as well as records to be kept by the responsible personnel; Any additional procedures to maintain compliance with any applicable local, state, and federal regulations; Any biosecurity protocols (e.g. maintaining screens, checking rodent bait, etc.); For indoor housing, where applicable: Daily monitoring and recording of maximum and minimum house temperatures (unless automatically recorded); Daily monitoring of ventilation settings/ rates, any necessary adjustments (where applicable), and records of monthly ammonia readings; Description of lighting program, including quarterly readings of light intensity; Maintenance and testing of auxiliary power supply; Maintenance and testing of automatic ventilation systems.
 If young laying hens are not granted continuous access to the litter area after being placed in the laying house, then the SOP must state that: Housing doors are opened every day within 6 hours of the onset of the light period.
-O Yes O No O N/A /10 M6 For indoor housing, where applicable: Daily monitoring and recording of maximum and minimum house temperatures (unless automatically recorded); Daily monitoring of ventilation settings/ rates, any necessary adjustments (where applicable), and records of monthly ammonia readings; Description of lighting program, including quarterly readings of light intensity; Maintenance and testing of auxiliary power supply; Maintenance and testing of alarm systems; and Maintenance and testing of automatic ventilation systems.
-If young laying hens are not granted continuous access to the litter area after being placed in the laying house, then the SOP must state that: O No /10 Note: SOPs for specific operations, where applicable, are noted later in the standards: Handling/ End-of-Flock Disposition & Transportation SOPs.
-Auditor note : mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not.
+Young laying hens will be provided with continuous access to the laying area when 50% production is reached, but will not be confined overnight for more than four weeks after they are placed, whichever comes first.
+Note: SOPs for specific operations, where applicable, are noted later in the standards: Handling/ End-of-Flock Disposition &amp; Transportation SOPs.
+O Yes O No O N/A /10 L 1